Start a Business in Hawaii: The Secret to LLC Secretary of State Filing

 Hawaii LLCs are required to file an Annual Report with the Hawaii Department of Commerce and Consumer Affairs (DCCA), which is due every year on January 1st.
 The DCCA also requires LLCs to file a Biennial Report, which is due every two years on odd-numbered years.

-See also Hawaii Certificate of Authority: Get Your Business Licensed in the Aloha State
+See also Hawaii Articles of Incorporation: Forming an LLC in the Aloha State

 The Secretary of State offers several services for business entities, including the filing of Annual and Biennial Reports, the payment of annual fees, and the issuance of Certificates of Good Standing.
 The Secretary of State also provides a searchable database of business entities, which can be used to obtain information about LLCs registered in Hawaii.